 Historically, companies have used tuition reimbursement programs as a way to make education and learning a viable opportunity for their employees.
 However, traditional tuition reimbursement has its own set of benefits and drawbacks when it comes to meeting the needs of the modern workforce.

-Let’s break down the basics of what exactly tuition reimbursement is, and what it can (and can’t) do for your business.
+Let’s break down the basics of what exactly employee tuition reimbursement is and what it can (and can’t) do for your business.

-Put simply, employee tuition reimbursement is an employer-provided benefit that financially assists employees with education expenses.
-This can also be referred to as tuition assistance, which is most commonly associated with a tuition assistance program (TAP).
-TAPs can take various forms and most companies have specific rules, policies or conditions which have to be met by the employee in order to receive tuition assistance.
+Put simply, tuition reimbursement is an employer-provided benefit that financially assists employees with education expenses by reimbursing them for a pre-determined amount.
+Tuition reimbursement programs can take various forms and most companies have specific rules, policies or conditions which have to be met by the employee in order to receive the funds.

 How does employee tuition reimbursement work?